 Faculty Selection Process

 After the application stage has ended, faculty members will contact any qualified applicants for an interview, or they may simply accept or decline an application.
+To prepare for your interview, please use the Career Center Interview Preparation resources.
 Please respond to any interview requests promptly, and make sure to inform faculty if you no longer wish to be considered for a project.
 If you are selected for a project during a fall or spring term, the SPUR program requires that all students enroll in units (except for summers, see below) for their research.

 Enrolling in Research Units

-The SPUR program requires that participating students enroll in research units by the end of the fifth week of instruction.
-Funds are not released to faculty mentor accounts until the SPUR coordinator has verified that all students are enrolled in units.
+The SPUR program requires that participating students enroll in research units by the end of the fourth week of instruction.

 During the summer term, students are not required to enroll in units.
 In lieu of enrolling in units, students may submit a SPUR Summer Learning Contract, signed by their faculty mentor, to the SPUR Coordinator no later than the last day of instruction of the preceding spring semester.
 For an overview of summer application deadlines, please see the calendar.